smartarch/extremexp-llm/patterns.md

 ### Flow cycle

-Rationale: Can the LLM find cycles in the flow?
+Rationale: Can the LLM find cycles in a flow?

 Parameters: